ITealists/repo-refresher/README.md

 # repo-refresher
 Simple utility to setup a git repository in a docker and update it periodically

-##Status
+## Status
-3 Jun 17 - This is under development!
-Currently only works with username and token provided.
+- 3 Jun 17 - This is under development!
+Currently only tested with user+token

 ## About
 I wanted a `docker image` that only did one thing - setup up a `git` repository in your docker and take care of refreshing it on a schedule.